[Opinion] Macron was right: democracy must tame the internet

 It sounds fanciful, but this is the unappealing world of manipulation on the internet.

-The fake demonstrators are called 'bots' (automated accounts that pretend that a certain cause has major public support) and the shouters and sycophants are called 'trolls' (people who are paid by governments or companies to influence debates on social media).
+The fake demonstrators are called 'bots' (automated accounts pretending that a certain cause has major public support) and the shouters and sycophants are called 'trolls' (people who are paid by governments or companies to influence debates on social media).
 The distributor of highly targeted anonymous leaflets is Facebook.

 In the past, a government could not reach a targeted audience of 10 million people in a country on the other side of the world at a cost of only $100,000 with nobody noticing, as Russia did last year in the US.

-One could not profile millions of voters quickly and cheaply, because there was no internet where they would leave their traces.
+One could not profile millions of voters quickly and cheaply, because there was no internet where they left their traces.

 Research suggests that once you have left more than 300 likes on Facebook, the company will know you better than your husband or wife.
 That is an election campaigner's dream, but it becomes democracy's nightmare when it is used by those who undermine democracy.